azsk/DevOpsKit/CONTRIBUTING.md

 Code of Conduct is necessary so as to encourage a healthy environment for end users to contribute to the project.Thus contributors must adhere to code of conduct while reporting any issue, engaging in a discussion or commenting on issues or involving in whatever means.

 ### Contribution Area
-There are many ways that you can contribute, other than writing code.
-You can contribute to Blogs, Documentation , Videos that may help end users like you to contribute or get started with the tool.
+You can contribute to Blogs, Documentation that may help end users get started with the tool.
 The goal of this document is to provide a high-level overview of how you can get involved in contribution.
  * Blogs and Documents: You can contribute to blogs or documents to enhance current documentation by creating a pull request to our [documentation repository](https://github.com/azsk/DevOpsKit-docs).
 * Contribute to code:  If you want to write fix for a bug or enhance SVT etc, you can refer [Contribution to code]() to know more about how and where to contribute.